-While it may have been consoling for Senator Corker to hear Gen. Kehler remark that the military is only required to obey legal orders, the prospect of a doubting subordinate signals to adversaries a weakly-linked chain, and that weakens deterrence.
-McKeon closed his testimony with this comment and urged them to be judicious in proposing reform to the command protocol.
+While it may have been consoling for Senator Corker to hear Gen. Kehler remark that the military is only required to obey legal orders, the prospect of a doubtful subordinate signals to adversaries a weakly-linked chain, and that weakens deterrence.
+McKeon closed his testimony urging Congress to be judicious in proposing reform to the command protocol.